 Singing bowls and echoing gongs have made their way into the wellness industry, thanks to the healing properties of sound waves.
+Let’s learn about this latest trend of healing on International Yoga Day.
 By Shrimayee Thakur

 What comes to mind when you read the phrase ‘sound bathing’?
 Something that feels serene, composed, and collected?
 These were my thoughts when I first heard about